vmware-archive/concourse-pipeline-samples/pipelines/notifications/email-with-attachments/README.md

 3. Configure the sample pipeline in Concourse with the following commands:
    __fly -t <your-concourse-alias> set-pipeline -p email-pipeline -c ci/pipeline.yml -l ci/credentials.yml__

-4. Access to the Concourse web interface, click on the list of pipelines, un-pause the _email-pipeline_ and then click on its link to visualize its pipeline diagram
+4. Access to the Concourse web interface, click on the list of pipelines, unpause the _email-pipeline_ and then click on its link to visualize its pipeline diagram
 5. To execute the pipeline, click on the ```send-email-with-attachment``` job and then click on the ```+``` sign to execute the pipeline.

 The recipients listed you your ```email-to``` parameter should receive an email shortly after the pipeline is run successfully.